igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 rapidly.
 So this problem can be minimized by driving with batteries that are "not too low".

 * The linear approximation error is highest for short (< ~2 sec) drives.
 But even then the error in the linear model is much less than the errors observed from tnertial mode navigation.
+Note that this applies to actual drive times&mdash;not 1/8 second intervals of a longer drive.
+Because of the linear model, adding up 1/8 second intervals to compute distance traveled during a 30-second drive produces the same answer as computing the distance traveled for a 30-second drive.
+The statement here applies to an actual drive: the estimate for a 30-second drive (regardless of how it is computed) will be pretty accurate; the estimate for a 1/2 second drive (however computed) will be much less accurate.

 All-in-all, the dead-reckoning navigation model appears to work well enough for autonomous driving over the kinds of distances and conditions encountered during "inside the house" driving that CARRT was designed for.